yernar/TankFighterGame/README.md

 A Tank Fightning game on Unreal Engine 4.

 # About
-You will be spawned in the open world where you should defeat other tanks to win.
+You will be spawned in the battle arena where you should defeat other tanks to win.

 # Controls:
 Mouse LK - to fire;\